stanley-1/tp/docs/UserGuide.md

 ## Quick Start <a name="quick_start"></a>

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have `Java 11` or above installed on your Computer.
+   If you don't have `Java 11`, simply click [here](https://www.oracle.com/java/technologies/downloads/) to download the latest Java Development Kit.

-1. Download the latest `socialite.jar` from [here](https://github.com/AY2122S1-CS2103T-F11-4/tp/releases).
+2. Download the latest `socialite.jar` from [here](https://github.com/AY2122S1-CS2103T-F11-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your SociaLite.
+3. Copy the file to the folder you want to use as the _home folder_ for your SociaLite.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/UpdatedUI.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:

-   * **`list`** : Lists all contacts.
+   Here are some sample commands to get you started with SociaLite:

+   * **`add`** `add n/Alex Yeoh p/87438807 t/friends fb/alex.yeoh ig/alex.yeoh tele/alyeoh tiktok/alex.yeoh`: Adds a contact named `Alex Yeoh` to SociaLite.

-   * **`add`**`n/John Doe p/98765432 t/Friends fb/john.doe` : Adds a contact named `John Doe` to the Address Book.
+   * **`find`** `find Alex` : Searches SociaLite for a contact named `Alex` and displays the contact's information.

+   * **`list`** : Displays all contacts stored on SociaLite.

+   * **`edit`** `edit 1 n/Alexis Yeoh` : Edits the name of the contact at the first position of the list to `Alexis Yeoh`.

    * **`delete`**`3` : Deletes the 3rd contact shown in the current list.

    * **`clear`** : Deletes all contacts.
+You will find this handy when deleting the sample contacts stored on SociaLite.

    * **`exit`** : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------